Jerry Rawlings

-Jerry John Rawlings (22 June 1947 – 12 November 2020) was a Ghanaian military officer and politician who led the country for a brief period in 1979, and then from 1981 to 2001.
-He led a military junta until 1992, and then served two terms as the democratically elected President of Ghana.
+Jerry John Rawlings (22 June 1947 – 12 November 2020) was a Ghanaian military officer, aviator, and politician who led the country briefly in 1979 and then from 1981 to 2001.
+He led a military regime until 1993 and then served two terms as the democratically elected president of Ghana.
+He was the longest-serving leader in Ghana's history, presiding over the country for 19 years.

 Rawlings came to power in Ghana as a flight lieutenant of the Ghana Air Force following a coup d'état in 1979.
-Prior to that, he led an unsuccessful coup attempt against the ruling military government on 15 May 1979, just five weeks before scheduled democratic elections were due to take place.
-After handing power over to a civilian government, he took back control of the country on 31 December 1981 as the chairman of the Provisional National Defence Council (PNDC).
+Before that, he led an unsuccessful coup attempt against the ruling military government on Tuesday, 15 May 1979, just five weeks before scheduled democratic elections were due.
+After handing power over to a civilian government, he overthrew the democratically elected Government through a military coup on Thursday, 31 December 1981, as the chairman of the Provisional National Defence Council (PNDC).

-In 1992, Rawlings resigned from the military, founded the National Democratic Congress (NDC), and became the first President of the Fourth Republic.
-He was re-elected in 1996 for four more years.
+In 1992, Rawlings resigned from the military, founded the National Democratic Congress (NDC), and successfully ran for president in that year's election, becoming the first president of the Fourth Republic.
+Rawlings brokered a ceasefire in 1995 during the First Liberian Civil War.
+He was re-elected in 1996 to serve four more years.
 After two terms in office, the limit according to the Ghanaian Constitution, Rawlings endorsed his vice-president John Atta Mills as a presidential candidate in 2000.
 Rawlings served as the African Union envoy to Somalia.
-He died in November 2020, at age 73 and was accorded a state funeral.
+He died in 2020 at age 73 and was accorded a state funeral.

+Rawlings is seen as a transformative leader in the history of Ghana, and is credited with leading the country through economic recovery and returning national pride to the country, along with turning Ghana into a multi-party democracy.
+Rawlings has been described as one of Ghana's greatest leaders, and as the "transcendent African political figure of his generation".

 Background

-Rawlings was born as Jerry Rawlings John on 22 June 1947 in Accra, Ghana, to Victoria Agbotui, an Anlo Ewe from Dzelukope, Keta, and James Ramsey John, a British chemist from Castle Douglas in Kirkcudbrightshire, Scotland.
+Rawlings was born as Jerry Rawlings John on Sunday, 22 June 1947, in Accra, Ghana, to Victoria Agbotui, an Anlo Ewe from Dzelukope, Keta, and James Ramsey John, a British chemist from Castle Douglas in Kirkcudbrightshire, Scotland.
+His father, who never lived with him and his mother, went back to Britain in 1959.
 Rawlings attended Achimota School and a military academy at Teshie.
 Rawlings was married to Nana Konadu Agyeman, whom he met while at Achimota College.
-They had three daughters: Zanetor Rawlings, Yaa Asantewaa Rawlings, Amina Rawlings; and one son, Kimathi Rawlings.
+They had three daughters: Zanetor Rawlings, Yaa Asantewaa Rawlings, and Amina Rawlings, and a son, Kimathi Rawlings.
 Junior Agogo was the nephew of Rawlings.